anywhichway/hypercalc/README.md

 # Release History (reverse chronological order)

+2017-05-20 v0.0.11 ALPHA math.js reference was still in package.json.
+Removed it.

 2017-05-19 v0.0.10 ALPHA Removed the use of quotes inside range specifier, i.e. `$(range string)`, so that it is easier to type ranges into spreasheet formulas.
 The function `range('range string')` is equivalent, except it takes quotes.
 The same applies to `$summary` and `summary`.
 Added over 75 unit tests.

 2017-05-17 v0.0.9 ALPHA Lost some of the re-architected project structure as code was re-worked to support Unit based calculations.
 Added `interval` function.
 Refined Vector and Matrix.